dburkhardt/viash_web/content/docs/contributing/guidelines.md

 ---
 title: "Contributing Guidelines"
-description: "Guidelines for contributing to viash"
+description: "Guidelines for contributing to Viash"
-lead: "Before opening a pull request, review these guidelines for contributing to viash."
+lead: "Before opening a pull request, review these guidelines for contributing to Viash."
 date: 2021-05-28T14:00:00+00:00
-lastmod: "2021-06-15T08:46:00+00:00"
+lastmod: "2021-06-25T12:54:48+00:00"
 draft: false
 images: []
 menu: